Polixeni Papapetrou

 Polixeni Papapetrou (21 November 1960 – 11 April 2018) was an Australian photographer noted for her themed photo series about people's identities.
 Photo series she has made include Elvis Presley fans, Marilyn Monroe impersonators, drag queens, wrestlers and bodybuilders and the recreation of photographs by Lewis Carroll, using her daughter as a model.

 Early life and career

 Papapetrou was born in 1960 into a Greek immigrant family in Melbourne.
 She attended the University of Melbourne, graduating with a degree in Arts and Law in 1984.
-In 1997 she graduated with a Master of Arts degree from RMIT University and with a PhD from Monash University in 2007.
+In 1997, she graduated with a Master of Arts degree from RMIT University and with a PhD from Monash University in 2007.
 She worked as a lawyer between 1985 and 2001.
-Papapetrou began taking photographs as early as 1987, and in her early years, she focused on cultural identity, photographing subcultures including Elvis Presley fans and impersonators, Marilyn Monroe impersonators, drag queens, body builders, circus performers and wrestlers.
-More recently she has focused on the representation of childhood in photography.

-Artistic practice
+Photography

-Addressing issues of identity, representation and childhood, Papapetrou uses photography, scenic backdrops, landscape, costumes and masks in her work.
-The main protagonists in her work have been her two children Olympia Nelson (b 1997) and Solomon Nelson (b 1999).
+Papapetrou began taking photographs as early as 1987.
+In her early years, she focused on cultural identity, photographing subcultures including Elvis Presley fans and impersonators, Marilyn Monroe impersonators, drag queens, bodybuilders, circus performers and wrestlers.
+Later on, she focused on the representation of childhood, with her two children, Olympia Nelson (b 1997), and Solomon Nelson (b 1999), as the main protagonists.
+Addressing issues of identity and representation, Papapetrou used photography, scenic backdrops, landscapes, costumes, and masks in her work.